surendragalwa11/spring-cloud-stream-kafka-consumer/README.md

  ```

  3. Send some messages on the kafka topic you provided.
+ 4. Stop the application & send some more messages on the kafka topic.
- 4. Stop the application & run it again by uncommenting last 3 lines of the docker-compose file's environment section. (group, startOffset & resetOffset).
+ 5. Run the application again by uncommenting last 2 lines of the docker-compose file's environment section. (group id & startOffset).
- 5. Please note that it listens to the previously consumed messages.
+ 6. Notice that it does not listens to the messages which were sent between the stop (consumer without group id) & start (consumer with new group id) phase.